WesleyyC/Read-Love-Pray/README.md

 * #### [Deep learning](https://github.com/WesleyyC/Read-Love-Pray/blob/master/deep-learning.pdf)

-  This is a review paper by Yan LeCun et cl and it gives a good general picture about deep learning.
+  This is a review paper by Yan LeCun et al. and it gives a good general picture about deep learning.
 In my opinion, what a wikipedia page should look like after the summary section.

 * #### [Dropout](https://github.com/WesleyyC/Read-Love-Pray/blob/master/dropout.pdf)